What’s in a name? In the case of planters versus seeders, it’s less about the machines (they’re similar in purpose and design) than the chore.

 No matter the seeds you plant and the terminology for the machine you use, you need the attachment to work at peak performance for reasons of efficiency and safety.
 So before you roll your attachment out to the field, take some time to perform a few basic checks.

-Some seeders are specially designed for no-till planting, while other units can adapt a traditional planter or seeder for no-till use.
-But effective attachment usage is a matter of a few extra steps, such as removing row openers, maintaining sharpness of opening disks and, above all, putting on some weight.
+Some seeders are specially designed for no-till planting.
+Other units can adapt a traditional planter or seeder for no-till use.
+But effective attachment usage is a matter of a few extra steps, such as:

 Insufficient planting depth is a common reason for no-till failure, and improper down pressure—you’ll need 500 to 600 pounds—is often the culprit.
 Fill unused hoppers with sand, add cast iron suitcase weights or install heavier down pressure springs to get the weight up—and the seeds down.